 FOR FIRE & AMBULANCE EMERGENCIES DIAL 911

-For non-emergencies and ambulance billings
+For non-emergencies (business office) and ambulance billing:

 The North Platte Fire Department operates three shifts.
 Each shift is on duty 24 hours, off duty 24 hours for five shifts and then observes Kelly Days (6 days off).
 Our department is a combination department consisting of 39 Shift Personnel, 3 Administrators, 2 Fire Prevention and 1 Maintenance.